 What can vendors do?

 Partnership is key.
-Stop delivering products and features, and start delivering solutions and programmes.
-A transformation journey must be sequenced and prioritised for long-term success and sustainability.
+Stop delivering products and features, and start delivering solutions and programs.
+A transformation journey must be sequenced and prioritized for long-term success and sustainability.
 So too must your solution delivery and measures of success.